Anshul-18/ContactsManager/README.md

-For storing information of users offline ROOM database is used.
+For storing contact information of users.
+ROOM database is used.